 2. Optimize Information Placement

 Like any brick-and-mortar establishment, Search Engine Optimization for an online enterprise is all about the savvy placement of content.
+Use a ranking tool like Linkio to keep track of your keywords in content around the web.

 While typically thought of as gaining and winning the attention of Google, good SEO should benefit both the customer and the business.
 After all, this is the basic algorithm operating for the search engine and what makes them so necessary: They exist to satisfy user demands and expectations.